fbpx

 • Look for common ground and try to invent new solutions that accommodate all perspectives

-A useful approach is to perform a time-limited trial with appropriate limits to therapy
+A useful approach, when there is diagnostic or prognostic uncertainty, is to perform a time-limited trial with appropriate limits to therapy

 • this recognises that as clinician’s we do not have a crystal ball and sometimes patients with a poor prognosis exceed expectations, but also helps prevent unnecessary suffering when an anticipated poor outcome becomes increasingly likely